konygin/code_anomaly_detection/README.md

 # Code anomaly detection

-The repository contains the model and the results described in the paper "Source code anomaly detection in semantic representation".

 #### `results/`

 The most anomalous code (methods) found by the model, learned on the train part of the dataset [Py150](https://www.sri.inf.ethz.ch/py150):